John Calvin: Marriage, Singleness, and Sexual Sin

 Immediately after Yahweh declares something, for the very first time, to be “not good” we are told that he provides Adam with a “helper” (2:18).
 But, in his commentary on Genesis, Robert Alter notes, “‘Help’ is too weak because it suggests merely an auxiliary function,” when the Hebrew word “connotes active intervention on behalf of someone, especially in military contexts” (see Isaiah 30:5; Ezekiel 12:14).
 Thus Wenham writes, “It seems to express the notion of complementarity rather than identity.”
 In other words, being a spouse is not fundamental to our humanity.
 We were not created for marriage.
 Of course, as Alter writes elsewhere, what sets man apart determines his loneliness.
 But surely marriage is not the only place companionship can be found.

 Following from the above point, we must read further in the Genesis narrative to complete our picture of marriage.
 Does marriage complete the first man or woman?
 Can we swap out “not good” for ‘incomplete’?
 This is what many ancient Greeks thought.
 In The Symposium, Plato views lovers as bifurcated halves in pursuit of wholeness and completion.
 Some have suggested that the Genesis 2 narrative conveys a similar notion when it says, “they shall become one flesh” (2:24).
 The picture of “one flesh” is certainly a vivid glimpse of the sex act: they were naked together and unashamed (2:25).
-But in 2:25 our English translations possibly obscure an important detail in the Hebrews.
+But in 2:25 our English translations possibly obscure an important detail in the Hebrew.
 Alter notes that 2:24 emphatically concludes with the word “one,” yet 2:25 awkwardly doubles back on this by referring to ‘the man and his woman’ as ‘two.’
 Despite their remarkable intimacy in sex constituting “one flesh,” the man and woman remain two.
 They do not form one new whole for each were already complete human beings, made in the image of God (see 1:27).

 Thus we were not created for marriage—unless you are referring to the celestial wedding celebration when Christ takes the church to be his bride.
 Just as marriage does not complete the human person, we should not view singles as being somehow incomplete.
 We were created for something even more splendid than the wonderful gift of marriage.
 Our ‘special day’ is already set, fixed in eternity when God chose the church to be holy and blameless before him (Ephesians 1:4; 5:27).